media-of-langue/LexicalTranslationCounter/documents/How_to_build_and_run_from_source.md

 ### Example: de-en

-The repository currently includes a setup helper for de-en.
-It creates `.venv`, installs the de-en Python dependencies, downloads spaCy/NLTK resources, and checks that the manually downloaded awesome-align model is present.
+The repository includes a setup helper for small local runs.
+It creates `.venv`, installs the requested language-pair Python dependencies, downloads NLTK resources, and checks that the manually downloaded awesome-align model is present.
+Some language pairs have extra local tools; for example, en-ja also requires `jumanpp` on `PATH`.

 First, follow [documents/de-en/Readme.md](de-en/Readme.md) and place the model under `src/model/awesome_model_with_co/`.